mautic/mautic-community-handbook/pages/03.community-structure/01.Governance model/default.md

 ## The Mautic Community Council
 There will be a Community Council of 4 Acquians and 4 Mauticians to discuss issues which impact the Open Source project as a whole.

-The four Acquians will initially be the Project Lead, Project Sponsor, Community Manager and Head of Communications.
-These roles will be appointed by Acquia the Project Sponsor and may vary over time subject to the needs of the Council.
+The four Acquians currently are the Project Lead, Project Sponsor, Community Manager and Snr.
+Director of Product & Community.
+These roles will be appointed by Acquia, the Project Sponsor and may vary over time subject to the needs of the Council.

 The Community Representatives will be elected on an annual basis by the community from the Team Leads and Assistant Team Leads who choose to stand for nomination.
-DB Hurley will retain a casting vote as Project Lead.
+The Project Lead will retain a casting vote.

 The Community Council will operate more on consensus than on votes, seeking agreement from the people who will have to do the work.

-In the role of Project Lead, DB Hurley has the ability, with regard to Acquia employees, to ask people to work on specific projects, specific feature goals and specific bugs.
-He also has a casting vote on the Product Steering Group and the Community Council, should it come to a vote.
+The role of Project Lead has the ability, with regard to Acquia employees, to ask people to work on specific projects, specific feature goals and specific bugs.
+They also have a casting vote on the Product Steering Group and the Community Council, should it come to a vote.
 This capacity is not used lightly.

 We believe that the community functions best when it can reach broad consensus about a way forward.
 However, it is not uncommon in the Open Source world for there to be multiple good arguments, no clear consensus, and for open questions to divide communities rather than enrich them.
 The debate absorbs the energy that might otherwise have gone towards the creation of a solution.

 In many cases, there is no one ‘right’ answer, and what is needed is a decision more than a debate.
-The project lead acts to provide clear leadership on difficult issues, and set the pace for the project.
+The Project Lead acts to provide clear leadership on difficult issues, and set the pace for the project.

 Some examples of how this casting vote might be called into effect could include: